emissary-ingress/emissary/user-guide/tls-termination.md

 ## Install Ambassador Edge Stack

-Install Ambassador Edge Stack in Kubernetes using either [YAML manifests](/user-guide/getting-started) or the [Helm chart](/user-guide/helm).
-If you do not know which to do, use the YAML manifests.
+Install Ambassador Edge Stack in Kubernetes using the [YAML manifests](/user-guide/getting-started).

 ## Create a Self-Signed Certificate